Close

 The trouble with ingredients in sunscreens

-Sunscreen products are intended to be applied to the body every day, for a lifetime.
+Sunscreen products are intended to be applied to the body every day, over the course of a lifetime.
 The companies that make and sell sunscreen ingredients and products should test them thoroughly for potential short-term and long-term health effects.
-This includes toxicity testing for irritation and skin allergies, as well as testing for skin absorption and the potential to cause cancer, disrupt the hormone system and cause harm during reproduction and development.
+This includes toxicity testing for irritation and skin allergies, as well as testing for skin absorption and the potential to cause cancer, disrupt the hormone system and impact reproduction and development.

-In 2021, the Food and Drug Administration, which governs sunscreen safety, proposed its most recent updates to sunscreen regulations.
-It found that only two ingredients, zinc oxide and titanium dioxide, could be classified as safe and effective, based on the currently available information.
+In 2021, the Food and Drug Administration, which oversees sunscreen safety, proposed its latest update to regulations for these products.
+The agency reviewed 16 ingredients and reported that only two, zinc oxide and titanium dioxide, are “generally recognized as safe and effective”, or GRASE, based on the available information.
+A GRASE designation means the ingredient is widely recognized as safe and effective by experts.

-The FDA has required additional safety data because of health concerns and studies by the agency that show these ingredients can be absorbed through the skin.
-But in recent years, many studies have also raised concerns about endocrine-disrupting effects of three ingredients: homosalate, avobenzone and oxybenzone.
+In the meantime, the FDA has requested additional safety data of these ingredients because of health concerns and studies by the agency that show these ingredients can be absorbed through the skin.
+In recent years, studies have also raised concerns about endocrine-disrupting effects of three ingredients: homosalate, avobenzone and oxybenzone.

-In 2021 the European Commission published preliminary opinions on the safety of three organic ultraviolet, or UV, filters, oxybenzone, homosalate and octocrylene.
-It found that two of them are not safe in the amounts at which they’re currently used.
-It proposed limiting concentration to 2.2 percent for oxybenzone and 1.4 percent for homosalate.
+In 2021 the European Commission published final opinions on the safety of three non-mineral ultraviolet, or UV, filters, oxybenzone, homosalate and octocrylene.
+It found that two of these filters – homosalate and octocrylene – are not safe in the amounts at which they’re currently used.
+As a result, the commission proposed limiting the allowed concentrations of these filters in sunscreens.

-The ingredients oxybenzone, octinoxate, octisalate, octocrylene, homosalate and avobenzone are all systemically absorbed into the body after one use, according to the studies published by the FDA.
-The agency also found they could be detected on the skin and in the blood weeks after they had last been used.
+The ingredients oxybenzone, octinoxate, octisalate, octocrylene, homosalate and avobenzone are all systemically absorbed into the body after use, according to studies published by the FDA.
+These studies also reported that the ingredients could be detected on the skin and in the blood weeks after they had last been used.

 Active ingredient toxicity